Every child should have an annual fitness test as part of a drive to make the nation more active and healthy, England’s top doctor has said.

 Officials acknowledge that a national programme could be expensive and risk stigmatising overweight children or those who are not good at sport.

-Sir Liam also referred to a programme of fitness assessment and reporting which is is already running successfully in several US states including New York, California, Delaware and Texas.
+Sir Liam also referred to a programme of fitness assessment and reporting which is already running successfully in several US states including New York, California, Delaware and Texas.
 This was later confirmed to be Fitnessgram published by Human Kinetics.